 - LU-33.
 Help communities to maintain a distinctive local character while recognizing that neighborhoods evolve over time to meet community needs. - LU-34.
-Changes in zoning must be consistent with the Comprehensive Plan and the Future Land Use Map, including changes in zoning within the same future land use designation. - LU-35.
-Recognize the placemaking value of arts and cultural facilities and work to site them throughout the city as a means to enhance neighborhoods. - LU-36.
-Employ land use incentive systems that offers additional development capacity or flexibility in exchange for commensurate public benefits that address identified needs of that area. - LU-37.
-Strengthen and expand the City of Bellevue's mechanisms to support cultural uses and amenities. - LU-38.
-Encourage development of amenities, services and facilities, including utility corridors and facilities, waste management facilities, transportation facilities, recreation facilities and stormwater management facilities to support employment centers and all types of households throughout the city. - LU-39.
-Preserve open space and key natural features through a variety of techniques, such as sensitive site planning, conservation easements, transferring density, land use incentives and open space taxation. - LU-40.
-Provide equitable access to parks, safe pedestrian and bicycle routes and other public amenities for all neighborhoods, prioritizing improvements for those areas with fewer public amenities. - LU-41.
-Provide opportunities for increased density and height to accommodate clustering, efficient site planning and significant preservation of trees and open space on parcels over 10 acres. - LU-42.
+Recognize the placemaking value of arts and cultural facilities and work to site them throughout the city as a means to enhance neighborhoods. - LU-35.
+Employ land use incentive systems that offers additional development capacity or flexibility in exchange for commensurate public benefits that address identified needs of that area. - LU-36.
+Strengthen and expand the City of Bellevue's mechanisms to support cultural uses and amenities. - LU-37.
+Encourage development of amenities, services and facilities that are supportive of all types of households in neighborhoods throughout the city. - LU-38.
+Preserve open space and key natural features through a variety of techniques, such as sensitive site planning, conservation easements, transferring density, land use incentives and open space taxation. - LU-39.
+Provide equitable access to parks, safe pedestrian and bicycle routes and other public amenities for all neighborhoods, prioritizing improvements for those areas with fewer public amenities. - LU-40.
+Provide opportunities for increased density and height to accommodate clustering, efficient site planning and significant preservation of trees and open space on parcels over 10 acres. - LU-41.
 Support provision of child care equitably throughout the city: - 1.
 Allow family child care homes in residences in all single family land use districts through a discretionary review process, unless otherwise required by state law or regulation. - 2.
 Permit child care centers in all non-single family land use districts and allow child care centers as part of a community facility as long as the center has been identified as part of any discretionary review permit. - 3.
 Consider measures to protect child care centers from air pollution exposure and encourage increased mitigation in such situations. - 4.
-Encourage major employers and the developers of major employment facilities to provide child care opportunities on site or nearby.

-- LU-43.
-Conserve, monitor, and protect groundwater resources, consistent with state law. - LU-44.
-Promote measures to protect sensitive uses from risks of exposure to air and noise pollution by locating them away from pollution sources, where possible, or by use of feasible, effective building and site design measures to mitigate exposure.
+Encourage major employers and the developers of major employment facilities to provide child care opportunities on site or nearby. - LU-42.
+Promote measures to protect sensitive uses from risks of exposure to air and noise pollution by locating them away from pollution sources, where possible, or by use of feasible, effective building and site design measures to mitigate exposure. - LU-43.
+Design new development and encourage the retrofit existing buildings to improve indoor air quality and reduce resident exposure to air pollution.